hazelcast/hazelcast/docs/design/sql/18-data-links.md

 these privileges related to data links:

 * new SQL actions `create-datalink` and `drop-datalink`.
-To CREATE OR REPLACE a data link, one needs permission to both actions
+To CREATE OR REPLACE a data link, one needs permission to both actions.
 * new SQL action: `view-datalink`.
 Without this permission the user won’t be able to see data link options, which might contain passwords.
 This includes the `get_ddl` function, or views in information_schema, if we have them.
 Also note that the `__sql.catalog` IMap exposes the data link options in a non-documented way, so access to this map must be denied.
+* To DROP data link, we require all both `view-datalink` and `drop-datalink`.

 There will be no way to grant/revoke access to individual data links, or to individual remote resources, every user will be able to access every data link.